d2l-ai/d2l-en/chapter_optimization/momentum.md

 \end{aligned}
 $$

 Note that for $\beta = 0$ we recover regular gradient descent.
-Before delving deeper into the mathematical properties let's have a quick look at how the algorithm behaves in practice.
+Before delving deeper into the mathematical properties let us have a quick look at how the algorithm behaves in practice.

 ```{.python .input  n=5}
 def momentum_2d(x1, x2, v1, v2):